Slack Pricing Negotiation Guide for Procurement and Finance Teams

 - Secure Discounts for Additional Users: If agreeing to add more users, negotiate to remove or reduce the uplift fee, leveraging the increased user base as a commitment to Slack’s growth.

-- Be Aware of Slack’s Pricing Changes: Stay informed about Slack’s pricing strategy, especially any shifts due to its full integration into Salesforce, to anticipate changes and adapt your negotiation strategy accordingly.
+- Be Aware of Slack’s Pricing Changes: Stay informed about Slack’s pricing strategy, especially any shifts due to its full integration into Salesforce and with AI, to anticipate changes and adapt your negotiation strategy accordingly.

 Custom Strategies